IronERP/docs/docs/Meta/contributing.md

 Conversely, for **IPv6 addresses**, please use the prefix from [RFC3849](https://www.rfc-editor.org/rfc/rfc3849).

 The IPv6 prefix reserved for documentation purposes is `2001:DB8::/32`.
-You can use any address with this prefix in the documentation.
+You can use any address within this prefix in the documentation.

 ---